usnistgov/ESV-Server/client/README.md

         "Certify": <BOOLEAN>,
-        "moduleID": <INT referring to ID of module>, "vendorID": <INT referring to ID of vendor>, "entropyID": <STRING referring to ID of submitted Entropy ID>
+        "moduleID": <INT referring to ID of module>, "vendorID": <INT referring to ID of vendor>, "entropyID": <STRING referring to ID of submitted Entropy ID>, "EntropyCertificateToUpdate": <OPTIONAL STRING referring to the ID of the Certificate to update in post-certification addition of Operating Environment to Certificate>
     },
     "Assessment": {
         "numberOfAssessments": 1,
         "limitEntropyAssessmentToSingleModule": false
     },
+    "UpdatedPublicUseDocument": { (This item is optional and only for use when running “updatepud”) "entropyCertificate": "<STRING referring to ID of Entropy Certificate being updated>", "filePath": "<absolute path to updated Public Use Document>" },
     "PreviousRun": {
         "entr_jwt": "example",